 SEO friendly URL with Angular 9 Angular Universal and Prerender strategy

-For SPA (Single-Page-Application), it is really difficult to get a search engine to be crawled to your site, find keywords, and list it in your hard work into google/bing search results.
-I have been trying to get search engines being crawled to my site so that the individual blogs should show in search results.
-But in spite of getting success, every time I made a fix in the sitemap.xml file and requested google to crawl my page, but it rejected with 404 (Page not found), though my page was correctly opening in browse and working fine as well.
-Then I realize, that there are certain rules that are very much required to have in URL structure and when you are building your routing rules in your application, you must be thinking all the rules and then configure your application such away, so that google can crawl and get all the keywords.
+For SPA (Single-Page-Application), it is difficult to get a search engine to crawl to your site, find keywords, and list it in your hard work in google/bing search results.
+I have been trying to get search engines crawled to my site so that the individual blogs should show in search results.
+But in spite of getting success, every time I made a fix in the sitemap.xml file and requested google to crawl my page, it was rejected with 404 (Page not found), though my page was correctly opening in browse and working fine as well.
+Then I realized, that there are certain rules that are very much required to have in URL structure and when you are building your routing rules in your application, you must be thinking of all the rules and then configure your application in such a way so that google can crawl and get all the keywords.

 SEO friendly URL creation and utilizing Universal with Prerender strategy make well performed webpages and a smooth user experience.
 Lets do it...

-I do believe that you have already build your application with Angular Universal, if not and interested to use Universal, please check out my previous blog "SEO Enablement to an Angular application".
+I do believe that you have already built your application with Angular Universal, if not and are interested to use Universal, please check out my previous blog "SEO Enablement to an Angular application".
 Angular Universal has a two-part -

 Server-Side Rendering (SSR)